gbrouwer/Sequitur14/README.md

 ### `extract_trend_topics.py`
 Scans BERTopic output to track LLM-related topic emergence.
 Saves to `trend_summary_llm_vs_baseline.csv`.

+What Topic Trend Detection Means
+Tracking how topics appear and evolve over time is a key technique in identifying emerging trends in a research field.
+Some topics—such as those related to “LLMs” or “transformers”—may emerge suddenly and grow rapidly, signaling a paradigm shift.
+Others remain stable across many time periods and serve as a baseline for comparison.
+Analyzing these patterns lets us measure topical momentum, sudden spikes, or gradual decline.

+What extract_trend_topics.py Does
+The extract_trend_topics.py script processes BERTopic outputs to identify and contrast LLM-related topics with baseline (stable) topics over time.
+It scans topics_*.csv and doc_topics_*.csv files for each time slice, tags topics containing LLM-related keywords (e.g., “transformer”, “gpt”, “language model”), and tracks how frequently each topic appears across slices.
+Topics that persist in at least 60% of slices are classified as “baseline,” excluding any that overlap with LLM topics.
+The result is a CSV summary (trend_summary_llm_vs_baseline.csv) with document counts per topic per month, labeled by type.
+This output is designed to feed directly into visual dashboards or time-series plots.

 ### `extract_topic_positions.py`
 Pulls UMAP 2D topic coordinates from BERTopic results.
 Saves to `topic_positions_2D.csv`.

+What Topic Position Extraction Means
+When working with topic modeling — especially using BERT-based approaches like BERTopic — topics can be represented not just as word distributions, but as positions in a 2D space.
+These positions typically come from projecting high-dimensional document embeddings or topic centroids into a 2D space using algorithms like UMAP.
+Visualizing how these topic positions shift over time allows researchers to track semantic evolution, emergence of new ideas, or convergence/divergence between related fields.

+What extract_topic_positions.py Does
+The extract_topic_positions.py script scans a directory containing topics_<timestamp>.csv files — each representing BERT-derived topics for a particular time slice.
+It reads each file, extracts the topic IDs, labels, UMAP-based x/y coordinates, and associated timestamps, and combines them into a single output file (topic_positions_2D.csv).
+This consolidated file enables longitudinal visualizations, such as animated movement of topics or clustering of emerging themes over time.
+The script assumes that UMAP coordinates (x, y) are already present in each input file and parses timestamps directly from filenames.

 ---